 Also, sometimes I still have too much water in the pan, so before adding the oil I will simply pour some of it out.
 You don’t want the asparagus to stick to the pan or burn, so that’s why I don’t worry about a little liquid in there.

-Next, once I can pierce the asparagus with the fork with a slight push I add in a few drizzles of balsamic and sprinkle the cheese on top.
+Pierce the asparagus with the fork and add in a few drizzles of balsamic.
+Then sprinkle the cheese on top.

-Then what you do is put the frying pan (or transfer to an oven-safe pan if your frying pan can’t go in the oven) and let it broil (or almost broil at about 400F) for about 2 minutes.
+Then what you do is put the frying pan (or transfer to an oven-safe pan if your frying pan can’t go in the oven) and roast the asparagus (or almost broil at about 400F) for about 2 minutes.

 Quick tip – if using a pan like mine in the picture, remember to keep a pot holder on the handle after taking it out.
 It’s so easy to forget how hot it is.
 I forget easily and I’ve actually burned letters of the engraved brand name into my hand with one of my Cuisinart pans.
 I had a nice letter c on my hand!

-If you can’t serve right away, don’t let it keep cooking.
+If you can’t serve the roasted asparagus right away, don’t let it keep cooking.
 Just set aside and when it’s almost time to serve, put it back under the heat for about a minute to reheat quickly.

 Is this step required?
-No. But broiling the asparagus helps caramelize the cheese and balsamic to the asparagus.
+No. But roasting the asparagus helps caramelize the cheese and balsamic to the asparagus.
 It adds a nice crispness to the asparagus and well… it’s beautiful!

 Why Don’t I Boil the Asparagus in a Big Pot of Water?